Yosvani Peraza: Career

 In the 2007 Baseball World Cup, Peraza backed up Ariel Pestano and got into three games.
 He was 2 for 7 with a long 3-run homer against Thailand as Cuba won Silver, its first time falling short of Gold in a Baseball World Cup in 25 years (and in 1982, it was because they sat out).

 Peraza continued his slugging into 2008.
 In the Cuban All-Star Game, he hit a walk-off homer against Jorge Longo in the bottom of the 9th to give his Occidentales a 6-5 win over the Orientales.
 He won MVP honors.

 Peraza hit .336/.465/.672 in the 2007–2008 season with 25 homers and 77 RBI in 79 games.
 He was 4th in the Serie Nacional in slugging and third in homers behind Alexei Bell and Yohenis Céspedes.
 He also ranked among the leaders in total bases (tied with Joan Carlos Pedroso for 9th with 180), RBI (5th) and walks (tied with Yoandy Garlobo for 8th with 60).
 His 37 intentional walks were 14 more than runner-up Garlobo as he led the circuit.
 Peraza was named to the Serie Nacional All-Star team at DH.

 Peraza backed up Michel Enríquez at DH for Cuba in the 2009 World Baseball Classic and batted cleanup twice.
 He was 4 for 9 with a homer and 3 runs in the event, putting him third on the Cuban squad in average, slugging, OBP and OPS behind Frederich Cepeda and Yoenis Céspedes.
 Peraza powered Cuba to a 5-4 win over Australia; pinch-hitting for Joan Carlos Pedroso with a 4-3 deficit, 2 outs and one on in the bottom of the 8th against Rich Thompson, Peraza smacked a game-winning 2-run homer.
 He got three hits in a win over Mexico but then came up empty in his third game, against Japan.

 Peraza hit .329/.462/.663 in 2008-2009 with 23 homers, tied for 5th in the league.
 He was 4th in slugging behind Alfredo Despaigne, Yulieski Gourriel and Joan Carlos Pedroso.
 He led with 24 intentional walks.
 Defensively, he was second with 11 passed balls but threw out 20 of 38 attempted base-stealers.

-A motorcycle injury ended his 2009–2010 season early.
+A motorcycle injury ended Peraza's 2009–2010 season early.

+Peraza signed with the Autovia Castenaso of the Italian Baseball League for the 2019 season, playing in 22 games and hitting .253/.333/.361 with two home runs and seven RBI.